rsmp-nordic/rsmp_validator/docs/pages/output.md

 ```

 ## Sentinel Warnings
-Sometimes invalid messsage are received that are not direcly related to the currently executing test.
+Sometimes invalid message are received that are not direcly related to the currently executing test.
 For example, alarms or statuses can be received at any time.
-If such messages do not conform to the RSMP JSON schema, a sentinal warning will be recorded.
+If such messages do not conform to the RSMP JSON schema, a sentinel warning will be recorded.

 The `Brief` and `Details` formats will show sentinel warnings in the summary: